kdingle88/evercraft-springboot/README.md

 ### Iteration 1 - Core

-This iteration covers core functionality for leveling, combat, and character attributes.
+This iteration covers core functionality for leveling, combat, and adventurer attributes.

 #### Feature: Create a Character

-> As a character I want to have a name so that I can be distinguished from other characters
+> As a adventurer I want to have a name so that I can be distinguished from other adventurers

 - can get and set Name

 #### Feature: Alignment

-> As a character I want to have an alignment so that I have something to guide my actions
+> As a adventurer I want to have an alignment so that I have something to guide my actions

 - can get and set alignment
 - alignments are Good, Evil, and Neutral